elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/field_redirection/README.txt

   checkbox is checked.
 * Click the "Save" button.
 * Go to the "Full Content" tab.
-* Ensure that all of the fields are hidden except for the field you wish to use.
+* Optional: Administrators will be able to still view the page without it redirecting, so customize other fields as desired.
-* Click the selector in the Format column of the field in question and change it to "Redirect".
+* Click the selector in the Format column of the desired field, and change it to the "Redirect" formatter.
-* By default the formatter will do a HTTP 301 redirect indicating the path in question is permanently moved.
-To change this, click the "cog" icon beside the field and select one of the other options then click Update.
+* By default the formatter will do a HTTP 301 redirect, indicating the path in question is permanently moved.
+To change this, click the "cog" icon beside the field and select one of the other options, then click Update.
 * Click the "Save" button.
 * Ensure that other display modes do not use the redirect.